asvilabs/openhab2-addons/README.md

-## openHAB 2 Add-ons maintained at Asvilabs
+## openHAB 2 Add-ons maintained at Asvilabs for legacy customers

 This repository contains add-ons that are implemented using the new [Eclipse SmartHome APIs](https://www.eclipse.org/smarthome/documentation/development/bindings/how-to.html) of openHAB 2.